Tips, Tricks, And Advice To Help You Avoid Jet Lag

 You might feel like celebrating, but don’t get drunk.
 Avoiding alcohol completely is the best option, but it’s not for everyone.
 If you are a nervous flier then a glass or two for relaxation is fine, but go easy.
 As well as dehydrating you, waking up groggy will only make the jet lag worse.

-Try to get some sleep so you are well rested when you arrive.
+Try to get some sleep so you feel fresh when you arrive.
 Don’t spend your time playing video games or watching the in-flight movies.
 Instead, set your clock to the time at your destination and try to sleep when you would be sleeping there.

-Taking care of your circulation is an important measure that is sometimes overlooked.
+Taking care of your circulation is an important measure to remember.
 Symptoms of bad circulation include coldness, swelling, aches and cramps, and tingling.

 Apart from the risk of a blood clot, good circulation will enable you to better fight jet lag.
 Jet lag takes root in the nerve cells of the hypothalamus.
 Strong circulation lessens the stress on the hypothalamus.
 This reduces your jet lag.